PCA/ACA Fat Studies 2018 Call for Papers/Presentations/Panels

 Fat Studies is an interdisciplinary, cross-disciplinary field of study that confronts and critiques cultural constraints against notions of “fatness” and “the fat body”; explores fat bodies as they live in, are shaped by, and remake the world; and creates paradigms for the development of fat acceptance or celebration within mass culture.
 Fat Studies uses body size as the starting point for a wide-ranging theorization and explication of how societies and cultures, past and present, have conceptualized all bodies and the political/cultural meanings ascribed to every body.
 Fat Studies reminds us that all bodies are inscribed with the fears and hopes of the particular culture they reside in, and these emotions often are mislabeled as objective “facts” of health and biology.
 More importantly, perhaps, Fat Studies insists on the recognition that fat identity can be as fundamental and world-shaping as other identity constructs analyzed within the academy and represented in media.

-Please join other Fat Studies scholars at the Marriott Marina in San Diego, CA from April 12-15, 2017 for the PCA/ACA National Conference.
+Please join other Fat Studies scholars at the J.W.
+Marriott in Indianapolis, IN from March 28-31, 2018 for the PCA/ACA National Conference.
 Presenters must become members of the Popular Culture Association.
 Find more information on the conference and organization at http://pcaaca.org/national-conference/.

 Fat Studies is amenable to papers and performances from academics, researchers, intellectuals, activists, and artists, in any field of study, and at any stage in their career.